longkidkoolstar/Nhentai-Plus/README.md

 - **Bookmarks Page Arrangement**: Sort and filter bookmarks by date, title, or custom order for easier access.
 - **Max Manga per Bookmark Slider**: Adjust how many manga appear in each bookmark group.
 - **Detailed Random Hentai Preferences**: Fine-tune random results with tag and language options.
+- **Mark as Read System Setup** *(New in v9.0!)*:
+  - **Enable/Disable**: Toggle the mark as read system and read manga page independently in settings.
+  - **Auto-Mark Settings**: Configure automatic marking when reaching the last page of a gallery.
+  - **Opacity Controls**: Adjust fade levels for read galleries (0.1 = very faded, 1.0 = normal).
+  - **Visual Feedback**: Customize how read galleries appear with configurable opacity settings.
+  - **Mobile Optimization**: Read manga page automatically adapts to mobile devices with responsive grid.
+  - **Data Management**: Use "Clear All" to reset your read list or remove individual items as needed.
 - **Online Data Sync Setup**:
   - **Public Sync**: Simply enable the checkbox for instant cloud sync with standard security.
   - **Private Sync**: Enter your own JSONStorage.net URL and API key for maximum security and control.